 An apple danish recipe with a delicious crumb topping and drizzle of icing.
 This tasty apple crumb danish makes for a sweet breakfast or brunch option.

-Paired with a hot cup of coffee, an apple danish makes for a perfect start of the day.
+Paired with a hot cup of coffee or caramel macchiato, an apple danish makes for a perfect start of the day.